ianlunam/SecretRotationCloudFront/README.md

 * lambda_function.py: The python code that does all the work.

 #### build.sh
 This script is designed to update the lambda.

-The bucket used for storing code must exist before running this.
+Make sure you have set AWS_DEFAULT_REGION and AWS_PROFILE as required for your config.

-Make sure the region, profile, bucket name and lambda function name are what you want.
+Make sure the bucket name and lambda function name are what you want.

-Can be run with different parameters:
+The script builds the zip file, creates the S3 bucket (if it doesn't exist) and uploads the zip to the bucket.

+If the environment variable STACK_NAME is set it will attempt to extract the name of the lambda function from the stack and update the code.

-* `./build create` - to create the stack
+To create the stack:
-* `./build update` - to update the stack
+*    aws cloudformation create-stack --stack-name ${STACK_NAME} --template-body=file://cloudformation.json --capabilities CAPABILITY_IAM
-* `./build upload` - to update the Lambda only
+To update the stack:
-* `./build` - to update the Lambda only (same as with `upload`)

-The script deletes anything old hanging around, installs the required modules from requirements.txt, zips it all up, uploads it to S3, and then, depending on the parameter passed, either creates or updates the cloudformation stack, or simply updates the Lambda, and finally deletes all the stuff the pip install did, leaving the zip file in place.
+*    aws cloudformation update-stack --stack-name ${STACK_NAME} --template-body=file://cloudformation.json --capabilities CAPABILITY_IAM

 #### cloudformation.json
 Cloudformation template in json format to setup the secret and lambda